Longannn/MapReduce/README.md

 # YouTube Data Analysis with MapReduce
-This project demonstrates a simulation of big data analytics using Apache Hadoop and tools in the Hadoop ecosystem.
+This project demonstrates the application of big data analytics on YouTube trending video data using Apache Hadoop and tools in the Hadoop ecosystem.
+This project also compares the performance of analyses between big data techniques and conventional techniques.

 <details>
   <summary>Table of Contents</summary>